mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 6 (always on) — — —

-The flicker rate is determined at the start of a ship’s Manoeuvre Step in a combat round, before any
+The flicker rate is determined at the start of a ship's Manoeuvre Step in a combat round, before any
 Thrust is applied.